charlesveasey/vDome/README.md

 v0.1) The version that matches the [manual](https://docs.google.com/document/d/1EHPpExjznFF6X0YTY5acLS0MNkEbtVFsLBCoJ2HHQlQ).

 v.0.2) The unfinished working version.
-Note the installation path cannot have any spaces.
+Note: the installation path cannot have any spaces.

-Note: This project is no longer active.
+Note: this project is no longer active.
 You may want to check out this actively developed software:
 https://github.com/paperManu